ValentinBernu/challenge_valentin_bernu/README.md

 The steps are explained in the .pdf file sent by mail.

-The prediction made on the test data are stored in the file "predictions_test_data.csv".
+The predictions made on the test data are stored in the file "predictions_test_data.csv".

 The file requirements.txt indicates the requirements.